Murder on Canvas: How Artists Portrayed the Ultimate Taboo

-Cezanne captures the moment that the final blow is about to be delivered.
-The brutality of this scene contrasts with the landscapes and still life paintings that Cezanne is known for.
-This early work has a dark tonal quality that puts the viewer in the painting; we peer into the dark to see what is happening.
-We recognise no one in this painting and the anonymous quality of the characters create a timeless quality to this type of act.
-The murderer's accomplice holds down the victim, just as Judith’s maid servant does in Gentileschi's.
+Cézanne captures the moment that the final blow is about to be delivered.
+The brutality of this scene contrasts with the landscapes and still life paintings he is most known for.
+This early work has a dark tonal quality that puts the viewer in the composition; we peer into the dark to see what is happening.
+We recognize no one in this painting and the anonymous quality of the characters creates a timelessness to this type of act.
+The murderer’s accomplice holds the victim down, just as Judith’s maidservant does in Gentileschi’s painting.

-However, in Sickert’s painting, Mornington Crescent Nude, the murderer is absent from the scene.
-Based on a true story, Sickert creates a scene that confuses the viewer.
-The light from the partially opened curtains illuminate the naked body on the bed.
+In Sickert’s painting, however, the murderer is absent from the scene.
+Based on a true story, Sickert created a composition that confuses the viewer.
+The light from the partially opened curtains illuminates the naked body on the bed.
 At first, we think she is asleep, but her posture, the necklace, the painted lips start to make us uncomfortable.
 On the chair is a man’s jacket.
-Does that belong to the murderer?
+Does it belong to the murderer?
 Is he still there?

-It seems apt to quote William Shakespeare on the topic, when in Hamlet, the eponymous hero, as he instructs the players to portray the murder of his father, tells them: “For murder, though it have no tongue, will speak with most miraculous organ”.
-The hand and the eye have much to say on the subject of murder on the canvas.
+It seems apt to quote William Shakespeare on the topic, when Hamlet, the eponymous hero, instructs the players to portray the murder of his father, tells them: “For murder, though it have no tongue, will speak with most miraculous organ”.
+The hand and the eye have much to say on the subject of murder in art.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.